 Open the Create Power Plan Window

-New power plans must be based on one of the default Windows plans: Power Saver, Balanced or High Performance.
-Therefore, the first step is to choose the power plan you want used as a basis for the new one.
+New power plans are based on one of the default Windows plans: Power Saver, Balanced or High Performance.
+Therefore, the first step is to choose the power plan you want used as the basis for the new one.
 To learn more about the differences between each default power plan, don't hesitate to read "What's Different Between the Default Power Plans" section in this guide.

 Set a name for the new power plan, in the Plan name field.

-The default values for all the settings of the new plan are those from the base plan you have chosen.
-Check our tutorial on Customizing Basic Power Plan Settings for a better understanding of these settings.
+The default values for all the settings of the new plan are those from the base plan you have chosen, and you can change them any way you want.

-Now you have a brand new power plan that is set as active.
+Now you have a brand new power plan that is automatically set as active.

 Editing your new power plan is done just like when editing the default plans existing in Windows.
 In the Power Options window, click or tap the "Change plan settings" link corresponding to the power plan you created.
-The "Edit plan settings" window.
+The "Edit plan settings" window is opened.

-To get to the advanced configuration items, click on "Change advanced power settings" link at the bottom of the window.
+To get to the advanced configuration settings, click or tap the "Change advanced power settings" link at the bottom of the window.

-Then configure each item, as shown in our guide: How to Tweak the Advanced Settings of a Power Plan in Windows 7.
-Once done, save the changes to your new power plan, so that they get applied.
+Then configure each item, as shown in this guide.
+When done, save the changes to your new power plan, by clicking or tapping the Save changes button.

 How to Delete Your Own Power Plan